Pinched Curvature in Heintze Groups of Carnot-type: Pinched Curvature in Lie Groups

 Finally, if $\pi \cap \mcv_s$ is nontrivial, we can use similar reasoning and assume that $U \in \mcv_s$.
 Now see that $\ad U$ is identically trivial, as $[U,V_j] \subset \mcv_{j+s} =0$.
 Similarily we know that $(\ad U)^T$ is also trivial, which proves the claim. \qedhere

 \end{proof}

-\begin{proof}{\textbf{of Theorem~\ref{thm:pinchedcurv}}} Let $G$ be a Heintze group of Carnot-type.
-Begin by equipping $G$ with an $H$--metric which has a Gromov value of $\frac{1}{20s}$.
-By the definition of an $H$--metric, we already know the sectional curvature of planes determined by layered basis vectors, so we need to consider planes which may be generated by linear combinations of these.
+\begin{proof}[Proof of Theorem~\ref{thm:pinchedcurv}] Let $G$ be a Heintze group of Carnot-type.
+Begin by equipping $G$ with a layered metric with the property that the left-invariant metric on the derived subgroup has a Gromov value of $\frac{1}{20s}$.
+By the definition of a layered metric, we already know the sectional curvature of planes determined by layered basis vectors, so we need to consider planes which may be generated by linear combinations of these.
 We break this argument into two cases for tangent planes $\pi$.

 Case 1) $\pi \subset \mathfrak{n} = \R A ^\perp$

 Let $U,V$ be orthonormal vectors spanning $\pi$.
 Then we recall the formula from \cite{QP} used in the proof of Theorem~\ref{thm:main}.

 Recall that $\sqrt{D_0}V_i = \sqrt{i}V_i$ when $V_i \in \mcv_i$.
 Now because $|K^\mathfrak{n}| < \frac{1}{4s^2}$ the result follows from linearity of $D_0$ and the fact that $K^N$ is strictly negative when constrained to $\mcv_1$ and identically zero on $\mcv_s$.